From the advertising column to the digital age – How you benefit from Amazon DSP

 Your target audience must be defined and targetable

-It is no great surprise that targeted advertising can only work if it is shown to the right audience.
-However, it is necessary to define this audience.
-What are your customers’ interests, and what demographic characteristics define them?
+That targeted advertising can only work if it is shown to the right target audience is probably no great surprise.
+However, it is necessary for this audience to be defined.
+What are the interests of your customers, what demographic characteristics define them?
 The more you know, the better for your success with Amazon DSP.

 With the Demand Side Platform, cross-device targeting is also possible.
 This way, you can reach potential customers through various channels.

 Especially when selling more expensive items like coffee machines, the purchasing decision can take some time.
 If a shopper has already viewed your offer on their computer but did not click the purchase button, they are likely still undecided.
-It is now important to reach out to them again (i.e., retarget).
-This could be possible if they are currently searching for a new e-book on their Kindle.
+Now it is important that you reach out to them again (i.e., retarget).
+This would be possible, for example, if they are currently searching for a new e-book on their Kindle.
 This way, you ensure that your offer is not forgotten and encourage the shopper to complete the purchase with the right ads.

 Your products do not belong to a prohibited category

-The rule also applies to DSP that certain products cannot be advertised.
+The rule also applies to DSP that certain products may not be advertised.
 These include, for example, medical products, tobacco products, and alcohol.

 So much for the requirements.
 But what about the benefits?